2001 Translation

 Indeed, the two Greek words not only sound similar (with the same number of syllables, the same ending, and the start both being vowel-sounds), but they have the same number of letters; and with some poor penmanship, the υ could easily appear closed and look like ο, and if written quickly, a ν and ι could even be mistaken.

-So it’s more likely that the original scroll of Luke was in Greek, and the translator either misheard or misread ‘donkey’ as ‘son’.
-Since the word ‘son’ still works in the passage, the error probably went unnoticed.
+1. It should read ‘donkey’, but the Aramaic translator working from the Greek source texts either misheard or misread ονος (donkey) as υιός (son).
+Since the word ‘son’ still works in the passage, the error apparently went unnoticed.